freeCodeCamp/freeCodeCamp/guide/english/certifications/data-visualization/data-visualization-with-d3/create-a-linear-scale-with-d3/index.md

 ### Solution

-To solve this challenge, the `scale` variable has to be re-initialized with a D3 scale ans the scaling factor in the output has to beset to `50`, to do this, change you code to look like this:
+To solve this challenge, the `scale` variable has to be re-initialized with a D3 scale ans the scaling factor in the output has to be set to `50`, to do this, change you code to look like this:
 ```javascript
 <body>
   <script>